EvenSol/NeqSim-Colab/API/java/README.md

 # NeqSim Java API

-This project is a demonstration of a NeqSim Rest API develoed using the Quarkus Java Framework.
+This project is a demonstration of a NeqSim Rest API developed using the Quarkus Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .